-Character profiles Based on observations of real people, designers draft and develop profiles of fictional characters that represent specific user archetypes including details about their behavior and lifestyle.
-It contributes to the creation of the profile of a typical user with the aim of communicating the value that different types of users give to specific ideas and propositions.
-Contemplati on Cognitive task analysis Designers capture and annotate all the information users receive through their senses, decision points, and actions they take.
+Character profiles Based on observations of real people, designers draft and develop profiles of fictional characters that represent specific user archetypes including details about their behavior and lifestyle. creation of the profile of a typical user with the aim of communicating the value that different Contemplati on Cognitive task analysis Designers capture and annotate all the information users receive through their senses, decision points, and actions they take.
 It is a useful method of understanding user needs, perceptions, and information channels as well as identifying friction points where failures and problems may occur.
 Contemplati on Competitive product survey Designers collect, compare, and evaluate the existing competition of the product being designed.
 It is a useful way of defining functional requirements, quality and performance prerequisites, and other metrics and benchmarks.
 Contemplati on Cross-cultural comparisons Designers use personal or public information to discover differences in the behaviors and objects used by different cultural population groups.
 It contributes to the understanding of social factors and their impact on a possible solution regarding unknown or international markets and societies.
 Contemplati on